linuxstuff/linuxstuff.github.io/chef_stuff.md

  * **solaris_package**, manage packages for the Solaris platform.

+ * **yum_package**,  install, upgrade, and remove packages with Yum for the Red Hat and CentOS platforms.

  * **remote_directory**,  incrementally transfer a directory from a cookbook to a node.
 The directory that is copied from the cookbook should be located under COOKBOOK_NAME/files/default/REMOTE_DIRECTORY.
 The remote_directory resource will obey file specificity
  >      remote_directory "/tmp/remote_something" do
  >        source "something"